Call Transfer vs. Call Forwarding: Definitions, Use Cases, and Key Differences

 What Is a Call Transfer?

-I had a query on my mobile billing.
+I had a query about my mobile billing.
 I called my mobile service provider’s customer care number to speak to them about it.

 I spoke to an agent, and he was not able to clarify my doubts.
 So, he transferred the call to his supervisor to handle my query.
 Here, I had to explain what I needed again to get a resolution.